School of Psychology

 Explore this Section

 In addition to undergraduate psychology degrees we also offer a wide range of courses at Certificate, Masters and Doctorate level.
-Our Counselling Psychology programmes are accredited by the British Association for Counselling and Psychotherapy and we offer taught Masters degrees in Psychological Research with specialisms in Clinical Psychological Research, Social Development, and Psychology of Health and Wellbeing.
+Our Counselling Psychology programmes are accredited by the British Association for Counselling and Psychotherapy and we offer taught Masters degrees in Psychological Research with specialisms in Child Development, Social and Community Psychology, Cognitive Psychology and Psychology of Health and Wellbeing.

 There are approximately 50 academic, support and research staff in the School.
 Teaching staff are actively involved in research and a range of professional and advisory roles.